Michael Rectenwald

-Michael Rectenwald (born January 29, 1959) is an American scholar who has taught at several institutions, most notably at New York University (NYU).
-Although his scholarship has focused primarily on 19th-century British secularism, contemporary secularism, and the 19th-century freethought movement, he may be best known as a critic of the contemporary social justice movement and its effects in the academy, as he describes in his memoir, Springtime for Snowflakes: Social Justice and Its Postmodern Parentage, published in 2018.
+Michael D. Rectenwald is an American author and former professor.
+A member of the Mises Caucus of the Libertarian Party, he has written about 19th-century British secularism and is a critic of the contemporary social justice movement.

 Early life and education

-Rectenwald's 2018 memoir records that he was the seventh of nine children born.
-He grew up in a Catholic German-American family on the north side of Pittsburgh, Pennsylvania.
+Rectenwald's 2018 memoir states that he is the seventh of nine children.

-Rectenwald was a graduate of North Catholic High School in 1977.
-His undergraduate studies in English included a close apprenticeship with Beat Generation poet Allen Ginsberg at Naropa University (formerly Naropa Institute) during the 1979–80 school year.
+Rectenwald's undergraduate studies in English included an apprenticeship with Beat Generation poet Allen Ginsberg at Naropa University (formerly Naropa Institute) during the 1979–80 school year.
 He graduated cum laude from the University of Pittsburgh in 1983 with a B.A. in English literature.
-In 1997, Case Western Reserve University awarded Rectenwald a master's degree in English literature.
+In 1997, Rectenwald received a master's degree in English literature from Case Western Reserve University.
 In 2004, Carnegie Mellon University conferred upon Rectenwald a Ph.D. in literary and cultural studies.
-He was recognized by Carnegie Mellon as among its top-performing graduates, when in the span of one year, he published three books.
+In the span of one year, he published three books.

-Academic career
+Career

-Rectenwald has taught at universities since 1993, including at Case Western Reserve University, Carnegie Mellon University, Duke University, North Carolina Central University, and New York University, where he was a Professor of Liberal and Global Liberal Studies for more than ten years before retiring in January 2019.
+Rectenwald was a Professor of Liberal and Global Liberal Studies at New York University for more than ten years before retiring in January 2019.

+On September 12, 2016, Rectenwald created the anonymous Twitter account @antipcnyuprof, tweeting on the topic of social justice ideology on North American colleges and universities.
+A student reporter for the Washington Square News, New York University's weekly student newspaper, discovered him; he subsequently gave an interview revealing himself as the faculty member behind the account.
+At the time, he described his politics as “left-communist.”

+In a November 3, 2016 Washington Post op-ed, Rectenwald claimed that two days after the student interview, he was summoned by NYU Liberal Studies Dean Fred Schwarzbach and was "strongly encouraged to take a paid leave of absence."
+Schwarzbach denied Rectenwald's claims and posted all email correspondence between the two from November 1 through November 11, which showed Rectenwald requesting the leave himself.
+Rectenwald went on paid leave in September 2016.
+In January 2018, he sued NYU and four of its professors for defamation.
+The case was dismissed with prejudice against Rectenwald.
+In October 2018, Rectenwald invited Milo Yiannopoulos to speak in one of his classes.
+Yiannopoulos's visit was postponed for reasons of safety.